 Keep in mind that just because a jean is more expensive does not necessarily mean it will be more durable, many of the manufacturers at the higher price points are simply offering something you can’t find anywhere else.
 For example, Roy Slaper of Roy Denim makes every single pair of jeans himself on rare vintage sewing machines, Sugar Cane & Co. in Japan uses a specialty denim that weaves in sugarcane fibers with the cotton for a unique feel and fade, Naked & Famous even makes a scratch and sniff denim that smells like raspberries.

 If you want to learn more about what separates the different price points of jeans, have a look at our article The Three Tiers of Raw Denim: Entry, Mid, and End Level.

-If you’re just getting into raw denim, however, the best entry level jean we recommend is the Unbranded 201, it costs $82 and you can read all about why we picked it here.
-Also, be sure to have a look around our Scout tool, which searches through thousands of pairs of jeans to find the ideal match for your measurements, budget, and needs.
+If you’re just getting into raw denim, however, the best entry level jean we recommend is the Tellason Stock jean, it costs $99 and you can read all about why we picked it here.

 Caring for Raw Denim